 Since Italian taxes are generally higher, many retirees pay taxes to Italy (first) and then file a net zero return in the US (later).

 Filing and Paying Taxes

 The Agenzia delle Entrate is the Italian version of the IRS.
 This office collects money for all sorts of government functions including taxes and voluntary healthcare inscription fees.

 Income taxes are reported electronically to the Entrate using one of two methods: the Modello 730 or the Redditi PF (Unico).
 The two forms have different deadlines: 23 July and 30 September, respectively.
 The former seems commonplace for working people with regular incomes.
 The latter is more common for folks who have foreign income and other unusual situations (like US expats).

-We don’t expect most expats to file these forms by themselves.
-Instead, using a CPA (Commercialista) is a good idea.
+Your commercialista can help you file these tax forms.
 In Ascoli, several of us use dott.
-Giorgio Marilungo (email@example.com), a reputable and friendly commercialista who is used to dealing with expats with minimal shared language.
+Giorgio Marilungo (firstname.lastname@example.org), a reputable and friendly commercialista who is used to dealing with expats with minimal shared language.

 Taxes are paid using a form F24 digitally sent from your bank account (or post office).
 You can do this yourself, or delegate your commercialista to do it for you.
 The relevant payment dates are 30 June and 30 November.
 The filing deadline for the PF form is 30 September, but you have to pay any difference between estimated and actual taxes by 30 June to avoid penalties.